congshantong/DynSupport_Toolkit/README.md

 # DynSupport Toolkit 🛠️

-**DynSupport Toolkit** is a browser extension designed to support Microsoft Dynamics 365 engineers and Customers.
+**DynSupport Toolkit** is a browser extension designed to support Dynamics 365 engineers and Customers.
 It streamlines common support tasks by providing quick access to key data such as component layers, solution version history, organization settings, and flow callback registrations.

 ---